TURKS & CAICOS

 Cost Summary

-Like many, I’m always curious what specific trips cost others and whether or not something is or was a good deal.
+Like many, I’m always curious about what specific trips cost others and whether or not something is or was a good deal.
 I also find it helpful to look back on, for my own reference, to figure out budgets for any future trips we plan out.

 • Costco Travel Package (flights, all-inclusive hotel & transportation): $9,354.27